Version Control of Speaker Recognition Systems: Hybrid deployment

 \subsection{Double version updating strategy}

 For hybrid deployment, we could also use a similar double version updating strategy as the one introduced in Section~\ref{sec:server_double} for server-side deployment.
 In this strategy, the cloud computing servers always serve two versions of models, and the user devices also always store two versions of user profiles.
-During enrollment stage, the server always produce two versions of user profiles and send them back to the user device.
+During the enrollment stage, the server always produces two versions of user profiles and sends them back to the user device.
 At runtime, even if one server-side model has been updated to a newer version, the other model is still available for those devices whose user profiles have not been updated.
 The sequence diagram of a runtime request for this strategy is visualized in Fig.~\ref{fig:hybrid_double_seqdiagram}.
 The request and response schema for enrollment and runtime stages would be modified as below: \lstset{backgroundcolor=,basicstyle= \ttfamily}

 For hybrid deployment, even if we use the double version updating strategy, we still need to make sure that all user devices complete the update within a certain time frame.
-Otherwise, if some user devices missed two server-side model updates, both versions of user profiles stored on the device will not be usable.
-One solution is to implement a periodic handshaking communication between the user device and the server, as we mentioned in Section~\ref{sec:hybrid_single_online}.
+Otherwise, if some user devices missed two consecutive server-side model updates, both versions of user profiles stored on the device will not be usable.
+One solution is to implement periodic handshaking communication between the user device and the server, as we mentioned in Section~\ref{sec:hybrid_single_online}.